mehwaffle10/Waffle_Balance/README.md

 - Saplings can no longer be placed on each other
 - Can build buildings behind trees
 - Can be placed on non-static blobs
-- Can no longer grow inside of static blobs
+- Can no longer grow inside of static blobs or on other trees

 ### Holidays
 - Force default texture pack